Shreedhar73/currency_picker_listview/README.md

 # Currency picker
 The ModalBottomSheet has been replaced with ListView , so instead of calling Function showCurrencyPicker(), You can direclty Use CurrencyPicker() , as a Body element.
+SO instead of Using it as a Function, now You can Use it as Widget.

 [![pub package](https://img.shields.io/pub/v/currency_picker.svg)](https://pub.dev/packages/currency_picker)